Navigating YouTube (2023): What Parents, Educators, & Students Need to Know

 • To watch others play video games and learn gaming tricks and tips

-• Some may want to create and share their own content
+• Some may want to create their own YouTube channel and share their own content

 Is YouTube Kids right for your family?